Hardik500/Shell-Remastered/README.md

 # Shell-Remastered
-A modified version of Linux shell with some basic implementation with some new functionalities
+A modified version of Linux shell with basic implementation and some new functionalities